railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 Fixed price contracts for the sale of services are represented in Open ERP by a Sales Order.
 In this case, the supply of services is managed just like all other stockable or consumable products.

-You can add new orders using the menu :menuselection:`Sales Management --> Sales Orders --> New Quotation`.
+You can add new orders using the menu :menuselection:`Sales --> Sales --> Sales Orders`.

 The new Sales Order document starts in the \ ``Quotation``\   state, so the estimate has no accounting impact on the system until it's confirmed.
-When you approve the document, your estimate moves into the state \ ``In Progress``\  .
+When you confirm the order, your estimate moves into the state \ ``Manual In Progress``\  .

 .. figure::  images/service_sale_workflow.png
    :scale: 50